justpy-org/justpy/docs/tutorial/pushing_data.md

 ```

 This program allows joint editing of a markdown document.
 Open several browser tabs or different browsers on your local machine and start editing the document.
 Any changes you make in one browser tab, is reflected immediately in all others.
 The program uses the component EditorJP.
-This JustPy component was built around the simpleMDE Markdown Editor (https://simplemde.com/).
+This JustPy component was built around the [simpleMDE Markdown Editor](https://simplemde.com/).
 How to do this will be the subject of another tutorial.
-Now that the component exists, adding a Markdown editor to any page is very simple.
+Now that the component exists, adding a Markdown editor to any page is simple.

-Since the program renders wp, the same WebPage instance to all pages, they all share the same EditorJP instance.
-EditorJP inherits from Input and therefore each key pressed is sent to the server which in turn sets the value of the EditorJP instance (e in our case) and then updates wp using the update method.
-Since wp is rendered in all browser tabs, they are all updated.
+Since the program renders `wp`, the same WebPage instance to all pages, they all share the same EditorJP instance.
+EditorJP inherits from [Input](tutorial/Input) and therefore each key pressed is sent to the server which in turn sets the value of the EditorJP instance (`e` in our case) and then updates `wp` using the update method.
+Since `wp` is rendered in all browser tabs, they are all updated.

 ## Simple Message Board

 JustPy allows updating just specific elements on the page and not the whole page.
-Here is an implementation of a simple message board in which just the Div with the message board is shared and updated.
-Again, load a page in different browser tabs and see the functionality (a message sent from one tab will show up in all the others).
+Here is an implementation of a simple message board in which just the Div with the messages is shared and updated.
+Load pages in different browser tabs and see the functionality (a message sent from one tab will show up in all the others).

 ```python